azoth-lang/azoth.language.design/self-antetype.md

 `Self`.
 So a method returning `Self` can call required initializers with `Self.init(...)` to create new values of type `Self`.

+I am not sure what a consistent mental model of `Self` types is supposed to be.
+There seem to be three independent aspects in play.

+1. In protocols, it is an associated type referring to the class or struct that implements the protocol.
+2. In classes and structs, it is an associated type referring to the true type of the instance.
+   `Self` cannot be used in an input context (e.g. as a method parameter type).
+3. A bridge rule requires that a method returning `Self` in a protocol must be implemented by a class method returning `Self`.

+The consistency between `Self` in protocols and classes is that they are associated types constrained to be a subtype of the current type that will be automatically further constrained or set by subtypes.
+A major issue with the behavior of `Self` in protocols is that it makes a clear behavioral difference between protocols and classes or structs.
+As in C#, it treats the protocols as second class.
+It makes the first class or struct that implements the protocol special.
+I've described this as treating the class or struct type as "real" and the protocol as a convention or category.

 ### Scala Self Types

+In Scala there is a feature called "[self types](https://docs.scala-lang.org/tour/self-types.html)".
+It isn't quite a self type as being discussed here, but it has interesting parallels and is the context for what will be a true self type in Scala.
+So it is worth understanding.

+Self types are used in traits and enforce a constraint that all implementers of the trait must also implement another trait.
+This is very similar to, but distinct from, having a trait inherit from another trait.
+The distinction is subtle and I won't try to understand the benefits right now.

+As the [language designer states](https://github.com/scala/scala3/issues/7374), have a non-obvious syntax.
+Within a trait, an identifier and another trait are given followed by `=>` and within the scope after the arrow, the identifier is a reference to `this` with the given type (e.g. `self:
+SomeTrait => ...`).
+In place of a regular identifier, `this` can be used to that `this` has a changed type withing the scope (e.g. `this: SomeTrait => ...`).
+As the language designer states, self types have two effects.

+1. Restrict the type of `this` to a proper subtype of the current class
+2. Introduce an alias name for this.

+While Scala "self types" are not proper self types, they show an interesting and possibly desirable feature.
+Namely, being able to further constraint the `Self` type with some other trait.
+The next section further explores this.

 ### Scala This Type Plans